-Nintendo NX: Australian release window and launch game announced
+Nintendo Switch: Australian release window and launch game announced

 Nintendo is readying a successor to the ill-received Wii U, righting the wrongs of that console with a brave new machine.
 But how much will it cost?
 What will it be like?
 And when will it come out?

-The Nintendo NX is the working title for the ninth console from the famous Japanese video games software and hardware creator.
+The Nintendo NX (which we know now as Nintendo Switch) is the working title for the ninth console from the famous Japanese video games software and hardware creator.
 While hard facts around the console have been difficult to come by at this stage, a combination of high-profile leaks and official statements has begun to paint a picture of what we can expect.
 For Australian gamers, here is what we know thus far – please note, this page will be continually updated until release.

 Nintendo NX Australian Release Date.